tier4/awkernel/specification/kernel/asm/aarch64/exception.S/README.md

 ## Handler

-`procedure handler()` updates registers to verify the propositions above.
+`procedure handler()` updates registers to verify the subjects above.